amirgholizad/AmirGholizad/README.md

 ## 👋 About Me

-I am a passionate developer with over 8+ years of experience in Data Science and developing Machine Learning, Deep Learning, and Large Language Models.
-As a Junior Backend Developer with 2+ years of experience, I specialize in AWS and cloud-based solutions.
+I am a graduating M.Sc.
+Physics student and a passionate developer with research experience in Data Science and developing Machine Learning, Deep Learning, and Large Language Models.
+As a Junior Backend Developer, I specialize in AWS and cloud-based solutions.
 My expertise lies in preprocessing data for machine learning models, deploying AI-based web apps, and managing cloud databases.

 - 🔭 I’m currently working on: creating a chatbot that gives advice on nutrition and workout plans 🧨
 - 🌱 I’m currently learning:   more about ML in Finance